stdware/qwindowkit/README.md

 Cross-platform window customization framework for Qt Widgets and Qt Quick.

-This project inherited most of [wangwenx190 FramelessHelper](https://github.com/wangwenx190/framelesshelper) implementation, with a complete refactoring and upgrading of the architecture.
+This project inherited the major implementations from [wangwenx190 FramelessHelper](https://github.com/wangwenx190/framelesshelper), with a complete refactoring and upgrading of the architecture.

 Feature requests are welcome.